 .:RENEE – Growing up as a Jehovah’s Witness was not easy for her

-Growing up as a Jehovah’s Witness was not easy for Renee as she was hated by her small town peers and had no friends.
-Marrying a Jehovah’s Witness man and engaging in full-time door-to-door activity, Renee worked hard for Jehovah God’s approval only to find her dreams dashed to pieces when her Jehovah’s Witness husband left her for another man and the Watchtower responded by disfellowshipping her along with her ex-husband on “hearsay” accusations alone!
+Growing up as a Jehovah’s Witness was not easy for Renee, as she was hated by her small-town peers and had no friends.
+Marrying a Jehovah’s Witness man and engaging in full-time door-to-door activity, Renee worked hard for Jehovah God’s approval only to find her dreams dashed to pieces when her Jehovah’s Witness husband left her for a man and the Watchtower responded by disfellowshipping her, along with her ex-husband, on “hearsay” accusations alone!
 “How could You do this to me?”
 Renee cried out to God.
 His answer came in the most unexpected way.
 She now glorifies God for the marvelous way He freed her in Christ!

 When I arrived at “church,” I felt like I was in the “house of the devil,” just as the Watchtower had claimed.
 With beads of perspiration going down my face, I knew that I had no chance of gaining Jehovah God’s favor again.
 Since Jehovah’s Witnesses believe that every other religion is false and that NO ONE else uses the name of God, I had lost hope of going back to the Watchtower organization.
 I thought I would die in this church just as the Watchtower had warned because I was in “Babylon the Great” herself!

 Fear gripped me hard — until the preacher started talking about all the names of God and what they meant.
 Not only did my mouth drop down to the floor with a big thump, but my eyes suddenly filled up with tears.
 Jehovah’s Witnesses had taught me that no one else uses the name of God, but here was this preacher talking about the names of God!